ahmetakifcetin/CassToolSSH/README.md

 ## 🌟 Show Your Support

-If you find CassMarrow useful:
+If you find casstool useful:
 - ⭐ Star the repository
 - 🐦 Share on social media
 - 🤝 Contribute to the project